 This longer-than-normal picture book is a masterpiece of art.
 Gorgeous realistic paintings show the mouse in various stages of the story: reading a book, avoiding the mouse traps, drawing and creating airplanes, avoiding bats and owls, and flying through the sky into New York, where he is greeted as a hero.
 I loved the paintings, and although the story itself was cute, it was the paintings that made this book a delight for me.

-In the end, the book suggests that Charles Lindbergh, the first person to fly across the Atlantic ocean, was inspired by this courageous and inventive mouse.
-It’s a fun twist on a history, and a gorgeous addition to the extended length picture book market.
+In the end, the book suggests that Charles Lindbergh, the first person to fly across the Atlantic Ocean, was inspired by this courageous and inventive mouse.
+It’s a fun twist on history and a gorgeous addition to the extended-length picture book market.

 Digital review copy.